 AI in property management isn't about replacing landlords.
 It's about giving you back your evenings.
 The landlords who adopt these tools wisely will manage more units with less stress.
 The ones who ignore AI entirely will find themselves at a disadvantage as tenants come to expect faster response times.

 At RentalRelay, this is exactly the approach we've taken.
-Our AI handles tenant SMS, gathers details, categorizes requests, and dispatches vendors for emergencies.
-But you set the rules, you make the decisions, and you stay in control.
+The AI handles tenant SMS, gathers details, and categorizes requests.
+When something needs a human decision — a vendor estimate, a non-routine request, a possible emergency — you get a clean handoff.
+You stay in control.
 The AI is your assistant, not your replacement.

 The future of property management isn't human or AI.
 It's human with AI.